Teoroo-CMC/PiNNwall/docs/usage.md

 # Usage

 PiNNwall enables the integration of a machine learned charge response kernel (CRK) predicted by PiNN[^1] with the Metalwalls MD simulation software[^2].
 PiNNwall was first introduced in the following work[^3], and later upgraded through the introduction of higher-order tensorial features in PiNN[^4].
-A more in-depth tutorial illustrating the application of PiNNwall to a hydroxylated electrode can be found in the *examples* part of the documentation.
+A more in-depth example illustrating the application of PiNNwall to a hydroxylated electrode can be found in the *tutorial* part of the documentation.

 ## Preparation